Toggle Navigation

 Oak Arrival

-Lower down this page is a video of the Ship's Company volunteers riving an oak log in order to make planks.
-Since the video was made more oak has arrived and this time, the dimensions are much increased.
-The volunteers are constructing a short, full-size, section of the ship, in order to gain experience on longer planks and the challenges of attaching planks to each other.
-The softwood formers that will guide the planks are in place.
+In Shipshape 4 (top of page) the Ship's Company volunteers are riving an oak log in order to make planks.
+Since the video was made more oak arrived and this time, the dimensions are much increased.
+The volunteers constructed a short, full-size, section of the ship, in order to gain experience on longer planks and the challenges of attaching planks to each other.
+There are softwood formers that guide the planks in place.
 These are not part of the actual ship's structure, but they are used to ensure that the shape being made is an accurate representation of the form of the ship that was buried.

 It is perhaps legitimate to quote from Alfred Lord Tennison's poem The Talking Oak, as he was a frequent visitor to Woodbridge to see his good friend Edward FitzGerald.
 Pictures: Warwick Faville